-For those who often take selfies do portrait photography, a face editing app is a handy tool to have; they offer plenty of specialist tools and features to dramatically improve the quality of portraits and selfies.
+For those who often take portrait photo selfies, a face editing app is a handy tool to have.
+They offer plenty of specialist tools and features to dramatically improve the quality of portraits and selfies.

-In fact, if you post regularly on social media or you need to create high-quality selfies and portraits for your profession, a face editing app could be exactly what you need.
+In fact, if you post regularly on social media or you need to create high-quality selfies and portraits for your profession, a face editing app could be precisely what you need.

 In this guide, we have chosen seven of the best face editing apps available in 2022, both free and paid!